kfjahnke/envutil/README.md

 to be a small square, and the fov is measured from the leftmost pixel's left margin to the rightmost pixel's right margin.
-Some cubemaps measure the field of view from the center of the leftmost pixel to the center of the rightmodst one, which I call 'center-to-center or 'ctc' for short.
+Some cubemaps measure the field of view from the center of the leftmost pixel to the center of the rightmost one, which I call 'center-to-center or 'ctc' for short.
 Such cubemaps have margins which repeat on other facets, so they waste some space, but they are easier to handle mathematically. envutil does it 'the hard way' and uses edge-to-edge semantics.
 If you encounter a cubemap